thejokers69/-fruit-grading/README.md

 ---

-Feel free to suggest improvements or contribute to the project by submitting a pull request.

----

 ## **License**

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

+---

+### **Feel free to contribute!**
+Suggestions and pull requests are welcome.